olinjs/olinjs/classes/class4/README.md

-Instead their start tag ends with a slash (`<br/>`) While HTML can include presentation specifications, it is highly recommended to use HTML for structure and [Cascading Style Sheets](http://en.wikipedia.org/wiki/Cascading_Style_Sheets) (CSS) for define the look and layout of the page.
-There are *many* [HTML tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element), but you will mostly use a small number:
+Instead their start tag ends with a slash (`<br/>`) While HTML can include presentation specifications, it is highly recommended to use HTML for structure and [Cascading Style Sheets](http://en.wikipedia.org/wiki/Cascading_Style_Sheets) (CSS) to define the look and layout of the page.
+There are *many* [HTML tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element), but you will mostly use a small number (click the link to see the official documentation for the tags):
 * [`<a>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a):
 The Anchor element defines a hyperlink like those seen in blue throughout this document.
 * [`<article>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/article):